The LLM API Landscape (OpenAI, Anthropic, Google, Meta)

 • The "Thinking" vs. "Effort" Divergence:

-• Anthropic uses a single model (claude-opus-4.5) but exposes an effort parameter (low/med/high) to control reasoning depth.
+• Anthropic uses a single model lineage (claude-opus-4.8) but exposes an effort parameter and a "fast mode" (2.5× speed) to control reasoning depth and latency.

 • Your abstraction must normalize these disparate concepts into a single "Intelligence" config.

 • Token Normalization: A "token" is still not a standard unit.
-Rate limiters (RPM) must account for the fact that Opus 4.5 is significantly more verbose than GPT-5.2 Instant.
+Rate limiters (RPM) must account for the fact that Opus 4.8 is significantly more verbose than GPT-5.5 Instant.

 3. Required Trade-offs to Surface